Get

 Final Thoughts

-The Lykoi cat is a rare designer cat breed with unusual fur.
-Despite being part of semi-hairless cat breeds, the fur they have sheds frequently and is not ideal for the allergy sufferer.
-You can take specific measures to help ease your allergies if you only have mild flare-ups, but you should avoid this breed if you have asthma or some other severe allergy that can be triggered around cats.
+The Lykoi cat is a rare designer breed with unusual fur.
+Despite being part of semi-hairless cat breeds, their fur sheds frequently and is not ideal for the allergy sufferer.
+You can take steps to ease your allergies if you only have mild flare-ups, but you should avoid this breed if you have asthma or other severe conditions that can be triggered around cats.

 Featured Image Credit: Jaroslaw Kurek, Shutterstock